What Is The Difference Between Farming And Gardening?

 Gardening, on the other hand, serves more personal purposes.
 While it can also provide a source of food, gardening is often driven by recreational, aesthetic, or therapeutic intentions.
 Many people engage in gardening as a hobby or as a means of connecting with nature, improving mental well-being, or creating a beautiful outdoor space.

-See also What Are The 4 Things To Remember When Planting A Garden?
+See also What Is The Definition Of A Garden?

 Scale of Production